 After years of surfing and kiting without eye protection, I decided to give it another shot and started researching and trying out various surf sunglasses following the above criteria.

-I zeroed in on the LIP Typhoon surf shades and forked out the hefty $200+ for it – their price ranges from $218 to $228 depending on your choice of colors.
+I zeroed in on the LIP Typhoon surf shades and forked out the hefty price for it – price ranges from $178 to $238 depending on variant.

 To this day I have NOT regretted my purchase!
 Here is why:

 - The Typhoons give me a really broad vision and peripheral range when I’m on my surfboard or SUP.
 I can see everything happening around me without any hindrance – almost feels like I’m not wearing glasses.
 The Zeiss (German) lenses deserve their high-quality vision reputation.

 - These surf sunglasses have a wrapping curve shape that results in a wide vision span.
 This combined with the highly-flexible and lightweight frame makes the frame extremely comfortable.
 The wide nose section also fits my face well.

 - Due to their curved shape, the Typhoons naturally stay on and barely move even in moderate wipeouts in the surf.
 The wide arm tips tucked behind my ears also help keep them in place when a wave hits me

 - The clip-on leash and retainer silicon necklace are very reliable and keep my sunglasses attached to me even when a stronger wave rips the glasses off my face or when I crash in the water headfirst.